Smith (surname)

 Smith is an occupational surname originating in England.
-It is the most prevalent surname in the United Kingdom, America, Canada, Australia, and New Zealand, and the fifth most common surname in Ireland.
-In America, the surname Smith is particularly prevalent among those of English, Scottish, and Irish descent, but is also a common surname among African-Americans, which can be attributed either to African slaves having been given the surname of their masters, or to being an occupational name, as some southern African-Americans took this surname to reflect their or their father's trade.
+It is the most prevalent surname in the United Kingdom, United States, Canada, Australia, and New Zealand, and the fifth most common surname in Ireland.
+In America, the surname Smith is particularly prevalent among those of English, Scottish, and Irish descent, but is also a common surname among African-Americans, which can be attributed either to the African slaves having been given the surname of their masters, or to being an occupational name, as some southern African-Americans took this surname to reflect their or their father's trade.
 2,442,977 Americans shared the surname Smith at the time of the 2010 census, and more than 500,000 people shared it in the United Kingdom as of 2006.
 At the turn of the 20th century, the surname was sufficiently prevalent in England to have prompted the statement: "Common to every village in England, north, south, east, and west"; and sufficiently common on the (European) continent (in various forms) to be "common in most countries of Europe".

 Etymology and history

-The name refers to a smith, originally deriving from smið or smiþ, the Old English term meaning one who works in metal, related to the word smitan, the Old English form of smite, which also meant strike (as in early 17th century Biblical English: the verb "to smite" = to hit).
+The name refers to a smith, originally deriving from smið or smiþ, the Old English term meaning 'one who works in metal', related to the word smitan, the Old English form of smite, which also meant 'strike' (as in early 17th century Biblical English: the verb to smite = 'to hit').
 The Old English word smiþ comes from the Proto-Germanic word smiþaz.
 Smithy comes from the Old English word smiðē from the Proto-Germanic smiðjon.
 The use of Smith as an occupational surname dates back to Anglo-Saxon times, when inherited surnames were still unknown: Ecceard Smith of County Durham, North East England, was recorded in 975.